-This course will focus on problems and solutions in decision making and communication unique to aerospace operations.
+This course will focus on problems and solutions in decision-making and communication unique to aerospace operations.
 This course will examine methods to improve effective crew management utilizing the common concepts of Crew Resource Management (CRM) as developed by major air carriers and explore the theoretical basis of such training.
 Topics such as supervision of crewmembers, counseling, accountability and role management will be studied.
 Each student will assist in the development of a CRM program.

-AVIA 5513 Quant Analysis of Aerospace Data for Adm

-This course will introduce the student to concepts, methods and an assortment of quantitative management tools available to the Aerospace Manager.
-This course emphasizes an applied approach providing a practical understanding of: project management, product design, project control, learning curve theory, critical path analysis and break-even analysis.
+AVIA 5513 Quantitative Analysis of Aerospace Data for Administrators understanding of: project management, product design, project control, learning curve theory, critical path analysis and break-even analysis.
 This course will introduce students to real world statistical business applications using Microsoft Excel.